yucheols/Oocatochus_genome_assembly/doc.md

 - __*NOTE:*__ In order for jellyfish to run, you need to explicitly tell SLURM to use bash (#!/bin/bash) rather than your default shell (#!/bin/sh)

 ```
+#!/bin/bash
-#!/bin/bash  # explicitly tell SLURM to use bash
+# the above shebang line explicitly tells SLURM to use bash
 #SBATCH --job-name yshin_kmer_oocatochus
 #SBATCH --nodes=1
 #SBATCH --mem=60gb